bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 That's horrible.
 Anyways, all right.
 So a couple more questions here and we're setting this one off to bed.
-Aside from C++, are there any prerequisite skills, knowledge a dev should have before attempting to contribute?
+Aside from C++, are there any prerequisite skills, or knowledge a dev should have before attempting to contribute?
 Gary Kraus.

 Sjors Provoost: 02:05:29